Sowintuu/voiceAtis/README.md

 In this case you can add the airport to the `airports_add.info` file.
 Airports in this file have priority over downloaded data.

 You may also inform me about wrong data preferably via the Issues tab.
 I will then enter the data at [ourairports.com](http://ourairports.com) to distritbute them to all users.
 Alternatively, after login, you may correct the data on your own.
+Changes are available to voiceAtis at the following day after the change at ourairports.

 ### Notice for X-Plane users
 X-Plane has its own ATIS information broadcasted, often on the same (real) frequency.
 After tuning in the ATIS frequency you will hear the X-Plane ATIS message first and then the message provided by voiceAtis.
 Because X-Plane also uses the operation system text-to-speech machine like voiceAtis, the voice messages are queued and read after each other.